Inside the Volcano

 The hike should take about 45–50 minutes to complete, depending a little on the group.
 It’s rated as moderate in difficulty meaning it’s not uphill but the surface can be hilly and uneven.
 If you have problems with your ankles, knees, hips or back this is not the tour for you.
 It can be demanding for those who are not used to hiking or doing longer walks.

-After arriving on location, your group will be informed about all safety procedures and how to behave in the area and when inside the volcano.
+After arriving on location, your group will be informed about all safety procedures and how to behave in the area and while inside the volcano.
 The group is then split into a smaller party of 4–5 people before you’ll be lowered down.
 The trip down takes about 6 minutes and the first ones to go down will usually be the first ones to go up.

 You will spend about half an hour inside the volcano, in which time you can take as many photos as you want.
 However, you are not allowed to take rocks and stones from the crater.
 Expert guides will be with you at all times, in the cable lift and on the ground in the magma chamber.